remotion-dev/remotion/packages/player/README.md

 To use this package, we'll be asssuming you already have the required setup to use remotion to create awesome videos with React.
 The dependecies that remotion requires you have pre-installed on your machine are Node.js and FFMPEG. you can take a look at this [guide](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) on how to get FFMPEG on your machine.

 The `@remotion/player` package allows you to include a video powered by Remotion in a React application.
-To gest started with using this package, you need to have this package installed as a dependency in your project.
+To get started with using this package, you need to have this package installed as a dependency in your project.

 The command below does that for you.